 Can I use my Scenes with Alexa?

-Alexa will only support Scenes and Routines that contain only thermostats (US only) and lighting devices.
-Your existing Routines may not work if they have an unsupported device.
+Alexa will only support Scenes that contain only thermostats (US only) or lighting devices.
+Your existing Scenes may not work if they have an unsupported device.
 Unsupported devices include: door locks, garage door openers, security systems, security devices, cameras, and smart cooking appliances.
-To learn more, check out Amazon Alexa + SmartThings Routines.

-For the best Routine experience with voice, create a new Routine to use with Alexa.
-Here are some examples of lighting and thermostat only Routines:
+For the best Scenes experience with voice, create a new Scene to use with Alexa.
+Here are some examples of lighting and thermostat only Scenes:

 Bedtime - Turn off your 2 bedroom lights and lower the thermostat to 65 degrees